Chalking Policy and Procedures

 All chalking must be located a minimum of ten (10) feet from any building entrances.

 Only water-soluble chalk may be used for chalking.
-Student Development and the Chancellor’s Office staffs assume no responsibility for the impact that weather conditions may have on any chalking.
+Student Affairs and the Chancellor’s Office staffs assume no responsibility for the impact that weather conditions may have on any chalking.

 Compliance and Enforcement